stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 The first example just uses all the default values, in which case the matrix is assumed to run from the 2nd column in the file to the last and over all of the rows.
 The x values for each row are found from the contents of the first column, and the y values for each column are found from the column headers interpreted as a floating pint number.
-The colourmap defaults to the built in `jet' theme.
+The colourmap defaults to the built in 'jet' theme.
 The x axis label is set to be the column header for the first column, the y axis label is set either from the meta data item 'ylabel or to 'Y Data'.
 Likewise the z axis label is set from the corresponding metadata item or defaults to 'Z Data;.
 In the second form these parameters are all set explicitly.
 The *xvals* parameter can be either a column index (integer or sring) or a list, tuple or numpy array.
 The *yvals* parameter can be either a row number